bsilver8192/rules_rust/docs/defs.md

 panic_style(<a href="#panic_style-name">name</a>)
 </pre>

 Change the [-Cpanic](https://doc.rust-lang.org/rustc/codegen-options/index.html#panic) flag from the command line with `--@rules_rust//:panic_style`.
 See rustc documentation for valid values.
-Automatically reset to `unwind` for proc macros and tests.
+Automatically set to `unwind` for proc macros and tests, or the per-target default.

 **ATTRIBUTES**